lolof-nsmbw/NSMBW-Advanced-Physics-Patch/README.md

 * **Terrain Immunity:** Yoshi is no longer afraid of spiked floors or Munchers (black piranha plants).

 ### 3. Dynamic Climbing Jumps
-* Optimized the jump height when detaching from **climbable terrain** (such as climbable ceilings and walls).
+* Optimized the jump height when detaching from **climbable terrain**.
 Instead of the vanilla fixed 2-block height, it now features a **dynamic 2-4 block height** controlled entirely by the player's button input.

 ### 4. Up-Throw & Instant Drop Mechanics
 * **Item Up-Throw:** Players can now throw items directly upwards!
 Supported items include: Shells, Bombs, Glow Blocks, Propeller Blocks, POW Blocks, and Springs.